-Born a Midwestern-er, turned New York-er and wanna be Mexican-er, Dr. Craig Torres-Ness has been involved with One Small House since his return to the States from teaching high school in Mexico for two years.
-His enthusiasm for speaking Spanish, tacos and listening to Banda music is matched only by his sincere desire to help the disadvantaged.
-He currently serves as the President of One Small House and is completing his residency in Emergency Medicine at LA County + USC in Southern California.
+Born in the Midwest, but now calling California his home, Dr. Craig Torres-Ness has been involved with One Small House since his return to the States from teaching high school in Mexico for two years.
+His enthusiasm for speaking Spanish, tacos, and listening to Banda music is matched only by his sincere desire to help the disadvantaged.
+He currently serves as the President of One Small House and is clinical faculty in Emergency Medicine at LA County + USC in Southern California.
 Craig hopes to continue working to address health disparities around the world.

 Dr. Robert Katz is a family medicine physician in Middletown, Connecticut.
 He and a wonderful group of friends founded One Small House in July of 2001 as a spin-off of from Club Dust, an amazing organization that has been building homes in Mexico since the 1980’s.
 Since the inception, One Small House’s goals have remained simple: Make a difference and have fun.
 Over the past ten years, Rob has done just that.
 He has organized the construction of over thirty homes, a community health center and hospice facility for the needy residents of Lazaro Cardenas, Mexico.
 Before he began this endeavor, Rob served as a United States Marine from 1995 – 1999.
 He is a graduate of Hunter College and SUNY Downstate College of Medicine.